1888-1898 g r

 With their record for unpredictability and chronic underachievement, Partick Thistle have always been the butt of jokes.
 In a city where football is disfigured by the religious divisions associated with the Old Firm, Partick's small, devoted support is rightly proud of their non-sectarian tradition and their highly distinctive playing strips.

-- (a) ptfc.net - a fine unofficial site with a comprehensive photographic kit history.
+- (a) ptfc.net - an unofficial site that included a comprehensive photographic kit history.

 - (b) London Hearts